Guidance for Adding a Mobile Dwelling to a Property in Portland

 • Considerations: property access for a mobile dwelling.
 Consider branches, gutters, slopes, turning radius near fences, which end of the trailer will back into place to keep the tongue accessible

-• Ensure that the parking pad can actually situate a dwelling that is 25ft long, 13ft high and roughly 12ft wide to accommodate comfortable buffer access around the 8ft wide dwelling
+• Ensure that the parking pad can actually accommodate a dwelling that is 25ft long, 13ft high and roughly 12ft wide to accommodate comfortable buffer access around the 8.5ft wide dwelling

 • Consider privacy/site design. eg. Tall fencing or landscaping may be desired for privacy and feng shui for primary dwelling and/or for neighboring properties

-• Ensure that the plan meets zoning code standards (eg. dwelling must be placed behind the front plane of primary dwelling, only one habitable mobile dwelling per property)
+• Ensure that the plan meets zoning code standards (e.g. dwelling must be placed behind the front plane of primary dwelling, only one occupied mobile dwelling per property)

 • Consider what type and size of mobile dwelling to get